mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Altcoin-and-Forkcoin-Support.md

 To run Parity offline, use `--mode=offline`, otherwise `--mode=active`.

-MMGen can also be used with Parity’s light client mode, which queries other nodes on the network for blockchain data.
+Parity’s light client mode, which queries other nodes on the network for blockchain data, is supported.
 Add the `--light` option to the Parity command line and read the applicable note in the [Transacting](#a_tx) section below.

 You may require other options as well.
 Invoke your daemon with the `--help` option for more complete information.